 Discovery might best be defined as the acquisition of knowledge of facts in a legal dispute.
 In the family law arena, there are two pretrial discovery methods: one using the Code of Civil Procedure’s Civil Discovery Act (Code of Civil Procedure section 2016, et seq.); and, the other under the Family Code’s disclosure and fiduciary obligations if the proceeding is for divorce, nullity, or legal-separation.

 Discovery Under the Code of Civil Procedure

-Once the summons has been served, the plaintiff or petitioner must normally wait 20 days before formally requesting discovery.
-The defendant or respondent has no waiting period prior to formally requesting discovery once he or she has been served or has made a general appearance in the case.
-Discovery must end on or before the thirtieth (30th) day before the date initially set for the trial of the matter.
+Once the summons has been served in the proceeding, the plaintiff (or petitioner in family court) must normally wait 20 days before formally requesting discovery.
+In contrast, the defendant or respondent (the responding party in family court) has no waiting period prior to formally requesting discovery once he or she has been served with the summons or has made a general appearance in the case.
+Discovery must end on or before the thirtieth (30th) day prior the date initially set for the trial of the matter.

 - Form Interrogatories – Family Law (and other general civil forms interrogatory)

 - Demand for Production of Documents and Things for Inspection and Copying